Covariant constructive gravity: A step-by-step guide towards alternative theories of gravity: The axioms of constructive gravity

 \end{definition}

-Infinitesimally, on the \textit{\textbf{Lie algebra level}}, diffeomorphisms are described by vector fields $\Gamma(TM)$ with lie bracket provided by their commutator.
-As usual, we can obtain a Lie algebra action from a given action of the corresponding Lie group (cf. \cite{libermann2012symplectic}, \cite{doi:10.1142/3867}).
-This construction can, in particular, be used for the lifted action of $\mathrm{Diff}(M)$ on $F$ and on $J^2F$.
-Doing so, we obtain a Lie algebra morphism
+Infinitesimally, on the \emph{Lie algebra level}, diffeomorphisms are described by vector fields $\Gamma(TM)$ with lie bracket provided by their commutator.
+The lifted action of $\mathrm{Diff}(M)$ on $F$ yields a Lie algebra morphism \cite{Gotay_1992}

-Here we introduced the constant tensors $C^{Am}_{Bn}$ that describe the vertical coefficient of this lifted vector field.
-Further, we get the following Lie algebra morphism that describes the corresponding vector field on $J^2F$:
+Here we introduced the constants $C^{Bm}_{An}$ that constitute the vertical coefficient of this lifted vector field.
+Further, we get the following Lie algebra morphism that yields the corresponding vector field on $J^2F$:

 where